Greenhills, North Ayrshire: Industry

-The Moot or Justice hill
+The Moot or Justice Hill

 This artificial mound or moot hill was the site where proclamations of the Giffen Castle Baronial Court's judgements were made.
-For serious crimes the men were hung here and women were drowned a pit which would have been nearby.
+For serious crimes, the men were hung here and women were drowned in a pit that would have been nearby.
 This situation, known as the feudal Barony right of 'pit and gallows' existed at many other sites, such as at Beith, Kilmarnock, Aiket, Ardrossan, and Dalry.
 Often the mounds were wooded and a Dule Tree may have been used as the gallows.
 Brehons or Judges administered justice from 'Court Hills', especially in the highlands.
-Auchenmade had a Law hill mound nearby, possibly destroyed by the railway.
-The 'Green Hill' stood near to Greenhill farm.
-No sign of the moot hill seems to survive, however a bridge near to Greenhill is marked as 'Tappethillock', meaning a flat-topped hillock.
+Auchenmade had a Law Hill mound nearby, possibly destroyed by the railway.
+The 'Green Hill' stood near Greenhill farm.
+No sign of the moot hill seems to survive, however, a bridge near Greenhill is marked as 'Tappethillock', meaning a flat-topped hillock.

 Cartographic evidence

 Roy's map of 1747 records the settlement of Greenhill on the Beith to Burnhouse road.
 Armstrong's map of 1775 shows the ruins of Giffin castle only.
-The 1828 John Thomson's map gives the name as 'Greenhills' and marks Haghead, Borestone, Bank, and Thirdpart in the vicinity.
+The 1828 John Thomson's map gives the name 'Greenhills' and marks Haghead, Borestone, Bank, and Thirdpart in the vicinity.